afein/heapster/docs/standalone.md

-Runnig Heapster standalone on a host with cAdvisor
+Running Heapster standalone on a host with cAdvisor
 ================================

 - [Introduction](#introduction)